coumbole/rekrybot/README.md

 Rekrybot is especially optimized for aTalent Recruiting's messages.
 However, it should be able to figure out other generic messages as well.

-For now, e.g. adding more filters for parsing the subject line etc. requires you to know something about regex and python.

-In the future, there could be a web based UI
+For now, e.g. adding more filters for parsing the subject line etc. is a little bit labourious and requires you to know something about regex and python.
+In the future there could be a browser based UI.

 ## Usage